-The standard makefiles for SQLite have a target for building an object we call the "amalgamation".
-The amalgamation is a single C code file, named "sqlite3.c", that contains all C code for the core SQLite library and the FTS3, FTS5, RTREE, DBSTAT, JSON1, RBU and SESSION extensions.
-This file contains about 110K lines of code (65K if you omit blank lines and comments) and is over 3.8 megabytes in size (as of 2021-12-29).
+The makefiles for SQLite have an "sqlite3.c" target for building the amalgamation, to contain all C code for the core SQLite library and the FTS3, FTS5, RTREE, DBSTAT, JSON1, RBU and SESSION extensions.
+This file contains about 238K lines of code (or 145K if you omit blank lines and comments) and is over 8.4 megabytes in size (as of 2021-12-29).

 The amalgamation contains everything you need to integrate SQLite into a larger project.
 Just copy the amalgamation into your source directory and compile it along with the other C code files in your project.
 (A more detailed discussion of the compilation process is available.)
 You may also want to make use of the "sqlite3.h" header file that defines the programming API for SQLite.
 The sqlite3.h header file is available separately.
-The sqlite3.h file is also contained within the amalgamation, in the first couple of thousand lines.
+The sqlite3.h file is also contained within the amalgamation, in the first few thousand lines.
 So if you have a copy of sqlite3.c but cannot seem to locate sqlite3.h, you can always regenerate the sqlite3.h by copying and pasting from the amalgamation.

 In addition to making SQLite easier to incorporate into other projects, the amalgamation also makes it run faster.
 Many compilers are able to do additional optimizations on code when it is contained with in a single translation unit such as it is in the amalgamation.
 We have measured performance improvements of between 5 and 10% when we use the amalgamation to compile SQLite rather than individual source files.
 The downside of this is that the additional optimizations often take the form of function inlining which tends to make the size of the resulting binary image larger.